DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 |`ReturnCode`|Acquirer return code.|Text|32|Alphanumeric text|
 |`ReturnMessage`|Acquirer return message.|Text|512|Alphanumeric text|

-## Carnê Transaction
+## Carnê

+**Carnê** is a **debit transaction** used to pay an account.

+> Carnê is a payment method available for MasterCard, Visa and Elo.

-Carnê is a debit transaction used to pay an account.
-This modality can be used by customers who <strong>issue their own booklets and Private Label card invoices </strong>.
-The Carnê product allows the <strong>separation of sales</strong> related to <strong>product purchases and payment for services</strong>, facilitating the reporting of values to the Tax Authorities.
+This payment method can be used by merchats who **issue their own booklets and Private Label card invoices**.
+It allows the **separation of sales** related to **product purchases and payment for services**, making it easier to report values to Tax Authorities.

-Like any e-commerce debit transaction, Carnê transactions need to be authenticated via the 3DS 2.0 protocol.
-More information regarding the authentication protocol can be obtained [**click here**](https://developercielo.github.io/manual/3ds#autentica%C3%A7%C3%A3o-3ds-2.0).
+Like any other debit transaction on our E-commerce, the carnê transactions need to be authenticated via the 3DS 2.0 protocol.
+Find more information about the authentication protocol on the [**3DS 2.0 guide**](https://developercielo.github.io/en/manual/3ds){:target="_blank"}.

 ### Request